ghostdogpr/proteus/vitepress/docs/getting-started.md

 It is designed to be **code-first**, meaning that it is able to generate Protobuf codecs and .proto files directly from your Scala code.

-It also provide a **declarative way to define gRPC services** in Scala, a bit like [tapir](https://tapir.softwaremill.com/en/latest/) does for HTTP services.
-You can define messages, RPCs and services in Scala, then generate clients and servers for it, using a variety of backends (direct style, Future, ZIO, fs2).
+It also provides a **declarative way to define gRPC services** in Scala, a bit like [tapir](https://tapir.softwaremill.com/en/latest/) does for HTTP services.
+You can define messages, RPCs, and services in Scala, then generate clients and servers for them, using a variety of backends (direct style, Future, ZIO, fs2).

 It is available for Scala 3.3.x LTS and later versions.

-::: warning Why not using code generation?
+::: warning Why not use code generation?
-Let's address the elephant in the room: why not using code generation like everyone else?
+Let's address the elephant in the room: why not use code generation like everyone else?
 Check the [FAQ](/faq#why-not-using-code-generation) for a detailed answer.
 :::

 ## Our first Protobuf codec